apjanke/octave-tablicious/docs/Design-and-Justification.md

-This document describes the design choices I made in Tablicious, and some justifications for them and why I think they should be allowed into core Octave, or at least an Octave Forge package
+This document describes the design choices I made in Tablicious, and some justifications for them and why I think they should be allowed into core Octave, or at least an Octave Forge package.

 # Design